opencdms-project/project-advisory-team/charter/opencdms_charter.md

 Implementation and training will continue to expand the number of user sites.

-Then phase 4, the “mature phase” for the long term will focus on consolidation, maintenance, training and support.
-There will be an emphasis on implementation in NMHSs which do not currently use a CDMS.
-Also use of OpenCDMS to test compliance of other CDMSs with WMO Recommendations on best-practice.
+Then phase 4, the “mature phase” for the long term will focus on consolidation, maintenance, training and support. ["There will be an emphasis on implementation in NMHSs which do not currently use a CDMS.
+Also use of OpenCDMS to test compliance of other CDMSs with WMO Recommendations on best-practice".
+Once again it is difficult here to say that the OpenCDMS project will be the one that will decide on the implementation strategy and that will surely depend on donors, allocated budgets, interests and meritocracy of NMHSs.We need to specify the limits of the project : (1) pure development / (2) strategy on CDMS implementation / (3) Capacity building of developing countries ?

 ## Milestones & Schedule